MeanyLodge/History/docs/Bill-Maxwell.md

 #### 1998

 Slalom and downhill races for men began that same year, with trophies donated by [Bob Hayes](Robert-Hayes) and Bill Maxwell.
-Maxwell, with a nickname of "Wild Bill" earned in part by his skiing technique, competed in the first race for the trophy he sponsored-and came in dead last. <sup>[Life At Meany](Life-At-Meany-Ski-Hut)</sup>
+Maxwell, with a nickname of "Wild Bill" earned in part by his skiing technique, competed in the first race for the trophy he sponsored-and came in dead last. <sup>[Life At Meany][life]</sup>

+[life]: Life-At-Meany-Ski-Hut
 [ma78]: Mountaineer-Annual#1978